Skip to main content

 Intermediate

 To build upon the foundational knowledge of cellular response, we can introduce a formal framework known as the Androgen Saturation Model.
-This model, articulated by Dr. Abraham Morgentaler, provides a scientifically robust explanation for the seemingly contradictory observations in clinical practice regarding health.
+This model, articulated by Dr. Abraham Morgentaler, provides a scientifically robust explanation for the seemingly contradictory observations in clinical practice regarding testosterone and prostate health.
 It resolves the paradox of why androgen deprivation therapy is so effective, while testosterone administration to men with normal levels has a minimal impact on prostate volume or PSA.

 • The Steep Phase ∞ At very low testosterone concentrations, typically below 250 ng/dL, the prostate is exquisitely sensitive.
 In this range, small changes in testosterone availability lead to significant changes in prostate cell growth and PSA production.
 This is the zone where androgen deprivation therapies operate, and it is also the state a man is in after being castrated or when experiencing severe hypogonadism.